grafana/k6-docs/src/data/markdown/docs/05 Examples/02 Tutorials/01 Get started with k6/200 Test for performance.md

 To simulate this, testers increase the load in _stages_.

 Since this is a learning environment, the stages are still quite short.
-Add the following _scenario_ to your options `object` and run the test again.
+Add the following _scenario_ to your options `object` and rerun the test.
 Where the smoke test used load in terms of iterations, this configuration uses the [`ramping-vus` executor](/using-k6/scenarios/executors/ramping-vus/) to express load in terms virtual users and duration.

 ```json